 I’ve been fascinated with genealogy since hearing about that classic “Cherokee grandmother” and been searching for her ever since.

 Family stories change in the face of LDS archives, DNA tests, and chromosomes that speak from places I never dreamed I’d be from.

 Mostly white, boringly European, or so I thought, until research hit on a cache of interesting folks and I began to look beyond the possible Cherokee culture to the real still-existent culture of Europe, the many Celtic lands, England, and even places as far flung as the Middle East and Morocco.

-It’s a giant puzzle!
-If I am at the center, the trunk-my ancestors are, in typical Nature-fashion, the branching patterns of history.
+It’s like a giant puzzle-a mystery!
+If I am at the center-the trunk, then my ancestors are (just like other patterns in Nature) the branches-the pattern of history.
 Exponentially growing with each generation to include thousands of people.
-Not just names, but people who lived, loved, endured hardships and sometimes enjoyed great luxury, and died.
+Not just names, but people who lived, loved, endured hardships and occasionally enjoyed great luxury, and died.
 All of them.
 Real people, with faces and children and weaknesses and strengths.

 I hope that when I die, they are lined up.
 I want to meet them all!
 I want to hear their stories, meet their children see their faces-they are my family!

 And now, thankfully, I have my own family, so the tree stretches into the future.
 I want to leave those small branches something.
 Photos to show them a cheek from a German Grandmother or the forehead of a Welsh one that lives on in their own face, stories that tell of a strong will from a long ago Nordic hero, the kind spirit of a Navajo ancestor, or the gentle heart of my grandmother.